-Are you headed off to school to your last year of college or seeking an internship for the upcoming year?
+Are you headed off to your last year of college or seeking an internship for the upcoming year?
 Feeling like you’re not prepared or unsure of what your professional future may hold?

-After reading this, hopefully, you will leave with ideas to consider and perhaps a different perspective on your own professional future.
-The advice is based solely on personal experience as well as the experience of friends and colleagues, take this advice but remember you have to make the best decision for you.
+After reading this, you will hopefully leave with ideas to consider and perhaps a different perspective on your own professional future.
+This advice is based solely on personal experience as well as the experience of friends and colleagues; always remember that you have to make the best decision for you.

-If you have already lined up a job- congrats!
+If you have already lined up a job: congrats!
 I am guessing you are still a bit nervous and aren’t sure what to expect?
-Don’t be nervous about starting and knowing everything right away!
-We expect recent graduates to need lots of help and we will teach you as you go!
-It’s really true, while you have concepts, applying them in the real world is totally different so just get to your desk, take notes, and check your work before submitting it to your boss for review!
-Do not panic if you don’t know something, ask questions until you understand.
-Dress professionally, play it on the safe side!
-Even if you are in a casual work environment don’t wear jeans for the first few weeks!
+Don’t be nervous about starting and knowing everything right away.
+We expect recent graduates to need lots of help, and we will teach you as you go.
+It’s really true that while you have the concepts, applying them in the real world is totally different; be sure to take notes and check your work before submitting it to your boss for review.
+Do not panic if you don’t know something, but instead ask questions until you understand.
+Lastly, always dress professionally to play it on the safe side.
+Even if you are in a casual work environment, wait until a few weeks into the job to break out the jeans!

 If you are job seeking, consider the following as you navigate finding your first position:

-1) If you have a passion or know what you want to do long-term- get started now.
+1) If you have a passion or know what you want to do long-term, get started now.
 Getting in your sector at entry level can be key to finding future opportunities at a higher level.
-For instance, if you know you want to work in international development then start your career in that sector as employers are often looking for those with experience in the sector.
+For instance, if you know you want to work in international development, then start your career in that sector as employers are often looking for those with experience.
 If you know you want to be in non-profit start your career with a public firm specializing in non-profit audits/tax.
-Or construction – look for a real estate accounting firm.

-2) Seriously consider starting your career in Public Accounting- By far experience in public accounting is the most sought after work experience for any employer because of the foundation that audit/tax experience at public firm provides.
-Beginning your career in accounting at a public accounting firm for the audit or tax department is a great way to build solid technical skills, gain exposure to various sectors, and to enhance your own professional development.
-As an auditor, as opposed to a staff accountant at a private company, you will learn to be comfortable with auditing procedures and GAAP, but in addition, you will be comfortable combing through a general ledger.
-Employers and recruiters look frequently for those with public accounting experience because of that foundation making the transition from public accounting to the private sector fairly easy when the time comes for your your next career move.
-Also, public accounting firms often encourage and help offset the cost of studying to pass the CPA exam and obtaining your CPA license as well as provide ample continuing education opportunities.
+2) Seriously consider starting your career in public accounting.
+Experience in public accounting is by far the most sought-after work experience for any employer because of the foundation that audit/tax experience at a public firm provides.
+Beginning your career in accounting at a public accounting firm for the audit or tax department is a great way to build solid technical skills, gain exposure to various sectors, and enhance your own professional development.
+As an auditor, as opposed to a staff accountant at a private company, you will learn to be comfortable with auditing procedures and GAAP, and, in addition, you will be comfortable combing through a general ledger.
+Employers and recruiters look frequently for those with public accounting experience because that foundation makes the transition from public accounting to the private sector fairly easy when the time comes for your next career move.
+Also, public accounting firms often encourage and help offset the cost of studying to pass the CPA exam and obtaining your CPA license, as well as provide ample continuing education opportunities.
 Continuing education is required once you obtain your CPA license.
-The cost to maintain your license including licensing renewal fees is at a minimum a few hundred dollars a year.
+The cost to maintain your license, including licensing renewal fees, is at least a few hundred dollars a year.

 - Apply to everything that sparks an interest!